willdaly/voyager/README.md

 midi name file for default patch bank for the Moog Voyager Rack Mount Edition, OS 3.5

-TODO:

-Figure out how code the CC parameters
+TODO: Figure out how code the CC parameters

-Figure out how to code the bank changes, if possible

-Figure out the appropriate values for ControlChange Control 0 and 32

 Contributions are welcome